openbsd/xenocara/lib/mesa/docs/perfetto.rst

 Run
 ---

-To capture a trace with perfetto you need to take the following steps:
+To capture a trace with Perfetto you need to take the following steps:

-1. Build perfetto from sources available at ``subprojects/perfetto`` following `this guide <https://perfetto.dev/docs/quickstart/linux-tracing>`__.
+1. Build Perfetto from sources available at ``subprojects/perfetto`` following `this guide <https://perfetto.dev/docs/quickstart/linux-tracing>`__.

 2. Create a `trace config <https://perfetto.dev/#/trace-config.md>`__, which is